 You shouldn’t care about what other people say.
 Dressing up is a way of expressing yourself.
-It’s your way of showing others your personality, and if you change the way you dress up just because other people don’t like it, it’s like your changing your whole personality/identity too.posted over 2 years ago
+It’s your way of showing others your personality, and if you change the way you dress up just because other people don’t like it, it’s like your changing your whole personality/identity too.posted about 3 years ago

 Style truly is an individual thing.
-I try not to criticize others’ fashion choices too much, because I know I wouldn’t want anyone criticizing mine.posted about 2 years ago
+I try not to criticize others’ fashion choices too much, because I know I wouldn’t want anyone criticizing mine.posted over 2 years ago

 Some people criticize my style but most of them often appreciate it.
-We can never please everyone what’s important is we please ourselves.posted about 2 years ago
+We can never please everyone what’s important is we please ourselves.posted over 2 years ago

 If you have a different style than most people, you know you’re gonna get looked at and people may say nasty things.
 I mean, if – for example – you dye your hair neon-green with orange spots and then start crying because you don’t like to be stared at YOU are the idiot, not the people who stare!
 If you can’t handle a bit of criticism, then don’t dress like that!!
 It’s YOUR choice, so YOU will have to live with it!
-The end. :)posted over 1 year ago
+The end. :)posted about 2 years ago

 Give them the mental finger and keep wearing what you like.
 Everybody has a diffrent style andn there are no “rules” as to what you should or shouldn’t be wearing.
-At the end of the day, you should be dressing to please yourself and forget what anybody has to say about it.posted over 1 year ago
+At the end of the day, you should be dressing to please yourself and forget what anybody has to say about it.posted about 2 years ago

 Make Him Feel Welcome with Chic Points